Robustness Analysis on Foundational Segmentation Models: Conclusion

 The supplementary will provide more details about the benchmark datasets, models, and additional results.
-In Section \ref{supp:perturbations}, we provide more details on how our real-world perturbations were generated for the COCO-P and ADE20K-P dataset.
-In Section \ref{supp:model_details} we go through additional details of model implementation and licensing information.
+In Section \ref{supp:perturbations}, we provide more details on how our real-world perturbations were generated for the MS COCO-P and ADE20K-P dataset.
 In Section \ref{supp:additional_results} we provide additional results from our benchmark.
-Sections \ref{supp:licensing} and \ref{supp:limitations} provides additional details on licensing and benchmark limitations.